ENVIRONMENT & ANIMALS SERVICE TRACK

 Organization Description: Our mission is to find a home for every adoptable animal on the Peninsula.
 We are a non-profit agency and rely heavily on our volunteers.

-Volunteer Needs: Dog Squad, Purr Pals, Web Photographers, Barnyard Buddies, Greeters, Matchmakers…opportunities vary with position, including cage cleaning, feeding and watering our adoptable animals (volunteer can be any age).
-Dog walking & bathing (must be at least 20 years old and has attended our animal handling class).
-Cat grooming (minimum 16 years old) and web photography are some other components of available positions.
+Volunteer Needs: Dog Squad, Purr Pals, Barnyard Buddies, Greeters, Matchmakers…opportunities vary with position, including cage cleaning, feeding and watering our adoptable animals (volunteers 13 or older).
+Dog walking & bathing (must be at least 18 years old and has attended and passed our animal handling class).
+Cat grooming (minimum 16 years old) and outreach events are some other components of available positions.
 Fundraising, event support & customer service opportunities available as well.

-Special Restrictions/Requirements: Minimum 20 years old to interact w/ our adoptable dogs.
+Special Restrictions/Requirements: Minimum 18 years old to interact w/ our adoptable dogs.
 Can perform other duties w/ minimum age of 16.
-Minimum requirement: firm commitment of 4 hours per month.

-$20 for orientation which includes volunteer t-shirt.
+$15 volunteer fee.
 Committment, dedication, confidentiality.
 Ability to adhere to shelter policy and protocol.

 Virginia Living Museum (*1.2 miles from CNU)

 Location: 524 J. Clyde Morris Blvd., Newport News, VA